huaweicloud/terraform-provider-huaweicloud/docs/resources/meeting_conference.md

   Required if `app_id` is set.
 Changing this parameter will create a new resource.

 * `corp_id` - (Optional, String, ForceNew) Specifies the corporation ID.
   Required if the application is used in multiple enterprises.
-Only availabe if `app_id` is set.
+Only available if `app_id` is set.
   Changing this parameter will create a new resource.

 * `user_id` - (Optional, String, ForceNew) Specifies the user ID of the meeting initiator.
-  Only availabe if `app_id` is set.
+  Only available if `app_id` is set.
 If omitted, the user ID of default administrator will be used.
   Changing this parameter will create a new resource.

 -> Exactly one of account authorization and application authorization you must select.